Shelley Winters was a character.

 “I realize that most people remember events and then the food they had.
 I remember the food and then the event.
 I guess taste is a sense that also comes under the heading of sense memory.
 A very strong one for Shelley.”

-Throughout her early career, which was at least as heavily based on her blonde bombshell appearance as her acting talent, one of Shelley’s greatest trials was finding the balance between her love of food and maintaining the figure her screen image depended on.
+Throughout her early career, which was at least as heavily based on her blonde bombshell appearance as her acting talent, one of Shelley’s greatest trials was finding balance between her love of food, and maintaining the figure her screen image depended on.

-As a character actress in the second half of her career, Shelley could be more relaxed about her figure, and welcomed the relief after so many years of constant dieting.
-Always admirably comfortable with herself in her later years, Shelley recounts, with a quite tongue-in-cheek- air, the parting words of Jean Louis, the famous costume and fashion designer, when Shelley left Columbia Pictures:
+As a character actress during the second half of her career, Shelley could be more relaxed about her figure, a welcome relief after so many years of constant dieting.
+Always admirably comfortable with her body at any size, Shelley once comically recounted what renown fashion designer, Jean Louis, said to her when she left Columbia Pictures:

 “With his charming French accent, Jean Louis told me to remember Sarah Bernhardt’s advice to all young actresses: ‘Keep your figure.’
 I don’t think I heard him clearly, damn it.”